Halving the Cost of Quantum Algorithms with Randomization: Preliminaries

 The quantum signal processing (QSP) algorithm is a systematic method of implementing a polynomial transformations on a quantum subsystem~\cite{Low_2016, Low_2017, Low_2019}.
 QSP works by interleaving a signal operator $U$, and a signal processing operator $S$, both taken to be SU(2) rotations about different axes.
-Conventionally, the signal operator is an $x$-rotation through a fixed angle and the signal processing operator a $z$-rotation through a variable angle $\phi$:
+Conventionally, $U$ is an $x$-rotation through a fixed angle, and the $S$ a $z$-rotation through a variable angle $\phi$: